Stereo Vision IP Core for FPGAs

 - General processing architecture

-- Processing of grayscale images with a bit depth of 8 bits per pixel
+- Processing of grayscale images with a bit depth of 8 or 12 bits per pixel

 - Stream-based processing of input images using either AXI4-Stream, AXI4 or AXI3